lambda-11235/TPLPL/README.md

 # TPLPL

 TPLPL is a pure logic programming language.
-The only data type supported is a structure (e.g. foo(...)), although parenthesis may by ommitted on zero arity stuctures (`foo = foo()`), making them act like atoms.
+The only data type supported is a structure (e.g. foo(...)), although parenthesis may by omitted on zero arity structures (`foo = foo()`), making them act like atoms.
 Only horn clauses and unification are supported, cuts and negation by failure are not.
+Note that variables start with a `?`, and are not indicated by being capitalized (as in Prolog).

 Future goals include:
 1. Making the search algorithm breadth first.
 Although this is very inefficient, it does go along with the theme of a pure logic language.
 2. Add readline support.
-Currently stack complains if it is used as a depenency.
+Currently stack complains if it is used as a dependency.

 ## EBNF Grammar